21 Migrants Including Five Children Dead In Aegean: Turkey - UrduPoint

 The victims' nationalities were not yet known.
 Officials said two people were rescued by the Turkish coastguard and another two managed to make it out of the water on their own.

-The boat capsized off Turkey's largest island, called Gokceada or Imbros, which is located in the Aegean Sea off the coast of the northwestern province of Canakkale.
+The boat capsized off Turkey's largest island, called Gokceada or Imbros, which is located in the Aegean Sea off the coast of the northwestern province of Canakkale near Greece's Lemnos island.

-The search and rescue operation was backed by one plane, two helicopters, one drone, 18 boats and 502 personnel, it added.
+The search and rescue operation was backed by one aeroplane, two helicopters, one drone, 18 boats and 502 personnel, it added.

 Turkey is hosting nearly four million refugees, mostly Syrians.